AlgyJr/ios_guides/Table-View-Guide.md

 Using a basic `UIRefreshControl` requires the following steps:

 1. Initialize an instance of UIRefreshControl
-2. Implement an action to handle updating your list view
+2. Implement an action to handle updating your table view
 3. Bind the action to the instance of UIRefreshControl
-4. Insert the UIRefreshControl as a subview of your list view
+4. Insert the UIRefreshControl as a subview of your table view

 ####Initializing a UIRefreshControl
 In order to implement a `UIRefreshControl`, we need an instance of `UIRefreshControl`.
 Update the `viewDidLoad` function to include the following code: